Could You Have Fibroids and Not Know It?

 Pain medications, such as acetaminophen, and nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen can help relieve menstrual cramping.

-Bioidentical progesterone has been shown to be highly effective in helping women manage fibroids and heavy bleeding, and supplementing with a progesterone cream could be of benefit.
+Bioidentical progesterone has been shown to be highly effective in helping women manage small and medium fibroids and heavy bleeding, and supplementing with a progesterone cream could help.

-Oral contraceptives manage levels of oestrogen and progesterone but by using synthetic progestins.
+Oral contraceptives manage levels hormone levels but by using synthetic progestins, not progesterone itself.
 This usually leads to lighter periods and can alleviate some of the pain associated with fibroids, such as heavy bleeding and cramping.

 Other hormonal birth control methods that may lessen fibroid symptoms include progestin injections or progestin-releasing IUDs.